Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-Lastly if we rotate the two matrices in opposite directions.
-We end up with a double serial in the center.
-This solves the Fibonacci sequence.
-This completes the all encompassing totality of all things.
+The geometrical pattern follows something which we have come to know as the “Golden Ratio”, which plays a part in the Fibonacci Sequence.

 <br /><br />

+We end up with a spiral in that forums the matrix structure.
 Which brings us to the final forum of all things as merkaba.

 <br /><br />